 The Zulu checks off all the boxes for a 14” bike that is ready to rip – disc brakes, beefy tires, and a modern mountain bike geometry with a long wheelbase for more stability.
 From components to performance, we’ll cover everything you need to know about the Zulu One in this review.
 We’ll also compare it to other 14″ mountain bikes to see how it stacks up to the competition.

 BEST FOR: Young riders ready to graduate from a balance bike straight to single-track all-terrain madness

-- Lower rise handlebars make shifting weight around a breeze
+- Lower rise handlebars for easy shifting of weight

 - Top quality components